-Students will develop the practical skills necessary for engaging in the rational analysis, criticism, and persuasive defense of philosophical claims and arguments.
-Students will also be introduced to some major philosophical periodicals, and to the basic procedures of philosophical research - tailored to the student's particular philosophical interests.
+Students will develop the practical skills necessary for engaging in the rational analysis, persuasive criticism, and defense philosophical claims and arguments.
+Students will also be introduced to some major philosophical periodicals, and to the basic procedures of philosophical research tailored to the student's particular philosophical interests.
 Students will complete this course by producing an outline of their proposed PHIL 450 project.
 (Normally taken just prior to PHIL 450; may be taken concurrently only with the permission.)

-PHIL 450 Senior Seminar 3 credits
+Senior Seminar 3 credits